Getting your child baptized

 Parents are encouraged to have their babies baptized as soon after birth as possible.
 After taking a baptism preparation class, you will be able to schedule your child’s baptism for a Sunday at 12:30 p.m.
 You can view preparatory material from Fr.
 Ed on our YouTube page.

 If my child has not yet been baptized and is older than 7, what do I do?

-Notre Dame has a baptism program for children that are older than the traditional infant baptism age.
-That program is called RCIC, or the Rite of Christian Initiation of Children.
-For more information concerning the baptism of your children 7 years of age and older, please see the RCIA page.
+RCIC, the Rite of Christian Initiation of Children, is a baptism program for children that are older than the traditional infant baptism age.
+For more information concerning the baptism of your children 7 years of age and older, please see the Becoming Catholic page.

 If my child has not yet been baptized but is a teen, what do I do?

-Similar to the program called RCIC, or the Rite of Christian Initiation for Children, Notre Dame also provides one for Teens (RCIT).
-For more information concerning this type of baptism please see the RCIA page.
+Similar to the RCIC program, there is also the Rite of Christian Initiation for Teens.
+For more information, please see the Becoming Catholic page.

-In any case, if you have questions or wish to speak further with someone regarding the baptism of your older children, please contact Jim Knowles, the ministry assistant for faith formation and evangelization, at 303-742-2351 or email him at firstname.lastname@example.org.
+In any case, if you have questions or wish to speak further with someone regarding the baptism of your children, please contact Jim Knowles, Director of Faith Formation, at 303-742-2351 or firstname.lastname@example.org.